 Many people shy away from selling high ranked books.
 When I first began selling books I heard somewhere not to sell books with a rank above 1 million.
 I followed that rule for a while but realized months later that I could sell books with ranks of 2,3,4 or 5 million.
 I had been skipping many books that had very good potential to sell for profit.
 The trick with these books is that you need to identify why they do not sell often.
 We know that a book's rank represents just one snapshot in time.
 Rank indicates roughly how long it has been since the book last sold.
 Every time a book sells, it's rank drops.
 For every day the book doesn't sell, the rank increases by 100,000.
 If a book has a rank of 2 million, you can make a general assumption that the book sold around 20 days ago.
 You need to check Keepa data to verify this.
 Rank on its own is not a reliable metric.
 The rank itself, unfortunately, does not determine if you should buy a book to sell.
 What truly matters is how often the book sells, and if there is a good chance the book will sell again.
 If the book is likely to sell again, use Keepa to estimate what that book will sell for.
 Looking at the Keepa data is the best way to estimate the general market price.

 When I see a book with a rank of 3 Million, I don't automatically skip it.
-One of the first indicators that sparks interest is the current market price.
+One of the first indicators that spark interest is the current market price.
 I use triggers in Scoutly (formerly FBA Scan) that tell me to "investigate this book" (buy signal) and then I do an in-depth analysis.
 I check Keepa to look at sales volume and determine if there is a likelihood the book can sell in 3-6 months.
 If so, then I try to estimate what the price was the last time it sold.
 With books that have high ranks, usually, the 'lowest used offer price' graph line provides a good idea of the price the book sold for last.
 (This is the point on the graph where the downward spike intersects the low used offer price).

 If there is a suitable profit margin and the book is likely to sell again, it might be worth it.
 The next step is to price the book competitively and match what the book last sold for.
 With some aggressive automated repricing, this book should stay competitive and have a better chance of selling.